Installing the Cisco ATA

 Do not cover or block the air vents on either the top or the bottom surface of the Cisco ATA.
 Overheating can cause permanent damage to the unit.

-For more information about LEDs and the function button, see the "Hardware Overview" section.
+For more information about LEDs and the function button, see the "Hardware Overview" section on page 1-3.

 Step 1 Unplug the RJ45 Ethernet cable